Rosé's net worth: Everything to know about the BLACKPINK star's luxury portfolio

 It’s impossible to not talk about Rosé’s flattering cars while discussing her net worth.
 Looking at the artist’s luxury car collection, it’s safe to say she’s a big automobile enthusiast!
 The singer has bought a fleet of stylish machines that are worth looking into.

 - Mercedes Benz S-Class: A premium sedan that boasts cutting-edge technology, the S-Class effortlessly combines optimal performance and luxury.
-The 2023 variant costs around USD 114,500.
+The 2023 variant costs around USD 114,500 (INR 94 lakh approx.).

 - Range Rover Vogue: The Vogue model is the entry point to the Range Rover line-up.
 Boasting superb comfort, luxe interiors as well as premium safety features, it’s definitely worth the splurge.
-The model owned by Rosé reportedly costs around USD 90,000.
+The model owned by Rosé reportedly costs around USD 90,000 (INR 74 lakh approx.)

 - Cadillac Escalade: One of the best-selling highway cruisers, the Cadillac Escalade is equipped with high safety features, and offers a stunning display with superior comfort.
-It comes at a starting price of USD 88,000.
+It comes at a starting price of USD 88,000 (INR 72 lakh approx.)

 - Mercedes-Benz V class: The seven-seater MUV has a boxy body that offers a lot of space, making it perfect for your road trip adventures.
 It boasts top-of-the-line technological features, including an integrated refrigerated compartment, Burmester sound system and tyre pressure monitoring system.
-The V class comes at a starting price of around USD 65,000.
+The V class comes at a starting price of around USD 65,000 (INR 53 lakh approx.)

 - Chrysler 300 S: Rounding off Rosé’s car collection is another hot-selling sedan, the Chrysler 300S.
-Flaunting plenty of headroom and legroom, an attractive cabin design, a sharp infotainment system and more, it comes at a price of USD 42,000.
+Flaunting plenty of headroom and legroom, an attractive cabin design, a sharp infotainment system and more, it comes at a price of USD 42,000 (INR 34 lakh approx.)

 Rosé’s exquisite and expensive handbag collection